hadleym/DistributedProject/README.txt

 	- $ java StartATM ID ADDR2 PORT2

 5) You can start a 3rd Branch, and give it either ADDR1 PORT1 *OR* ADDR2 PORT2 as additional arguments, and it will have the same effect of creating a network of 3 Branches.

+ADDR1: Address of machine 1
+PORT1: port of machine 1
+ADDRN: address of machine N
+PORTN: port of Machine N
+** ID: id's are simply for display purposes and have no bearing on communication between processes. **

 Commands for the ATM processes:
  "balance id"   -- returns the balance of the account with id